adobe/history/README.md

-As of this time the repository contains only two files.
+The repository contains only two noteworthy files.

 Both of them are culturally and historically significant, and therefore should be released as-is and remain unmodified.

 At this time there are no plans for this repository to take outside commits.